-The Clinical Nurse Leader is an emerging nursing role developed by the American Association of Colleges of Nursing (AACN) in collaboration with an array of leaders from the practice environment.
+The Clinical Nurse Leader (CNL) is an emerging nursing role developed by the American Association of Colleges of Nursing (AACN) in collaboration with an array of leaders from the practice environment.
 Two AACN task forces were convened to identify (1) how to improve the quality of patient care and (2) how to best prepare nurses with the competencies needed to thrive in the current and future healthcare system.
 The CNL role is not one of administration or management.
 The CNL is a leader in healthcare delivery across all settings, not just in acute care.
 Implementation of this role will vary across settings.
-The CNL role is fully described in AACN’s white paper on The Education and Role of the Clinical Nurse Leader (2007).

 The program takes 2 years, or 6 semesters.
 Courses are held year-round, in the fall, spring, and summer.